joshfinley/SyscallDumper/README.md

 }
 ```

 Without the`LOAD_LIBRARY_AS_DATAFILE` flag, `DllMain` would be called upon loading.
-In this siutation, this needs to be avoidied, and by using this flag, the library to simply be loaded as raw data.
+In this situation, this needs to be avoided, and by using this flag, the library to simply be loaded as raw data.

 With the raw data of `ntdll.dll` available, it can be parsed for exports: